 We're reinventing our device redirection apps to make your work in Remote Desktop seamless, intuitive, and more connected than ever.
-Device Redirector is a software that allows you to redirect almost every device into the remote Desktop Session.
+Device Redirector is a software that allows you to redirect almost every device to the remote Desktop Session.
 Try Device Redirector now, and get access to more connected tools and services with hundreds of all-new features.

 Scanner redirection provides a convenient way to scan within your remote desktop session.
 This module allows redirecting scanners over Microsoft RDP and Citrix ICA protocol to your individual remote session without any headache.
 It doesn't matter what model of scanner you use since Scanner for Remote Desktop works perfectly with all brands of scanners, including TWAIN and WIA.